AllenInstitute/MicronsBinder/notebooks/multiscale/mitochondria/scripts/README.md

 (`pni_mito_cellswskel_v185.csv`) by cell or naively splititng the rows.

-NOTE: this requires downloading the mitochondria meshes (through downloadmitomeshes.py)
+NOTE: this requires downloading the mitochondria meshes but these are not available yet
 ```
 $ python scripts/mitotoskel.py \
       data/pni_mito_cellswskel_v185.csv \